autosit/autosit.github.io/_posts/2024-03-14-the-rotating-radar.md

 ## Proposed tasks for the 5th year project
-The main goals of the specialization project will be to become familiar with the underlying mathematics, sensors and methods, and to implement a radar clustering algorithm which can receive input from AIS measurements.
+While a simple method for rotation compensation has been investigated in automotive autonomy, no such analysis has been done for maritime radar-based localization.
+The specialization project should therefore try to answer the questions: How much does it matter?
+Can it be improved?
+To make this analysis easier, a simulation-based approach is recommended.

 The proposed tasks are
-*	xx
-*	xx
-*	xx
-*	xx
+*	Simulate data that mimic real data for radar-based vessel odometry and SLAM with a rotating radar.
+*	Implement radar rotation compensation assuming constant velocity during each radar scan.
+*	Analyze impact of rotation compensation for a variety of maneuvering scenarios.
+*	Implement and experiment with motion models that relax the piecewise straight motion assumption.
-*	xx
+*	Write the report.

 ## Proposed tasks for the master’s thesis
-For the master’s thesis, the inclusion of the radar clustering process from the project can be included in a larger tracking framework, to be tested on experimental data.
-Another option is to combine the use of AIS in extended object tracking, which shares some similarities with the tasks from the project, but as part of a larger target tracking structure.
+For the master’s thesis, the ambition is to move from simulated data to the real world.
+Relevant radar data are available from a variety of projects.
+It may also be desirable to collect new radar data with a high-resolution radar that we plan to purchase.
+This could also be part of a paid summer internship in the summer 2024.

 ## Prerequisites
 The candidate should have had the course [TTK4250 Sensor Fusion], or take it in parallel with the specialization project.